Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 Fiorello La Guardia Photo Credit at end of article.

 Fiorello graduated from New York University’s School of Law in 1910 and was admitted to the bar later that year.
 He soon began his own law practice in New York City.
-La Guardia’s first taste of politics five years later, when he became New York’s Deputy Attorney General in 1915, He would be elected to the U.S. House of Representatives the following year.
+La Guardia’s first taste of politics came five years later, when he became New York’s Deputy Attorney General in 1915.
+He would be elected to the U.S. House of Representatives the following year.

 La Guardia began his first term in Congress in March 1917.
 He represented New York’s 14th congressional district.
 Fiorello worked hard for immigrants.
 He had a good understanding of their challenges and struggles from his time spent as an interpreter at Ellis Island.
 La Guardia also supported internationalism.
 He wanted countries to work together to solve problems and strongly favored peace over war.

 Fiorello was not finished with politics, however.
 He was appointed as the Republican candidate for president of the New York City Board in 1919.
 His primary opponents were incumbent Democrat Robert L. Moran and New York’s Third “Shamrock” Battalion leader Michael Kelly, who was also known as “Dynamite Mike” for his explosive personality.
-The efforts of political organization Tammamy Hall kept Kelly’s name off of the ballot, but there were still enough write-in votes for Kelly and public distaste with Moran for La Guardia to win the election by more than 1,300 votes.
+The efforts of the political organization Tammany Hall kept Kelly’s name off the ballot, but there were still enough write-in votes for Kelly and public distaste with Moran for La Guardia to win the election by more than 1,300 votes.
 He served as the New York City Board president from 1920 to 1921.

 New York City Mayor Fiorello La Guardia History